saurabhacellere/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/filesystem.md

 1. Object Stores: see [Object Stores: root directory deletion](#object-stores-rm-root).

+HDFS has the notion of *Protected Directories*, which are declared in the option `fs.protected.directories`.
+Any attempt to delete such a directory or a parent thereof raises an `AccessControlException`.
+Accordingly, any attempt to delete the root directory SHALL, if there is a protected directory, result in such an exception being raised.

 This specification does not recommend any specific action.
 Do note, however, that the POSIX model assumes that there is a permissions model such that normal users do not have the permission to delete that root directory; it is an action